 Accounts receivables are a critical component of your balance sheet — they directly affect your cash flow and profitability.
 Many companies in Singapore are thorough when it comes to protecting against losses related to property damage, liability, and other unpredictable, high-exposure risks.

 However, these same organizations often fail to view accounts receivable as one of the most valuable assets that can and should be secured – leaving themselves exposed to cash flow and revenue problems.
 There is a safer way to do business.

-Once implemented, accounts receivable (A/R) insurance coverage can help credit risk teams and other stakeholders manage the commercial and political risks that are beyond the organization’s control.
+Once implemented, accounts receivable (A/R) insurance coverage can help credit risk management teams and other stakeholders manage the commercial and political risks that are beyond the organization’s control.